Montgomery County, Pennsylvania

 55%

-Brian has guided buyers into Huntingdon Valley from Northeast Philadelphia's Fox Chase, Bustleton, and Somerton neighborhoods — the geographic distance is minimal, but the price jump, the school district change, and the lifestyle shift are significant.
+Brian has guided buyers into Huntingdon Valley from Northeast Philadelphia neighborhoods such as Fox Chase, Bustleton, and Somerton.
+While the geographic distance may be relatively short, buyers often evaluate meaningful differences in pricing, housing stock, taxes, lot sizes, and school districts.
 He has also worked with sellers in Huntingdon Valley transitioning to Warminster, Feasterville-Trevose, or downsizing within the township itself.
-In both directions, the transaction requires an agent who understands value on both sides of the move — not just the neighborhood they are entering.
+In both directions, the transaction benefits from an agent who understands value and positioning on both sides of the move.

 Huntingdon Valley also borders Pennypack Creek — the same waterway that flows through Pennypack Park in Northeast Philadelphia and originates in Warminster.
-That geographic thread connects three of Brian's five primary markets through a single natural corridor, a fact that is more than symbolic: buyers who discover Pennypack Park in Fox Chase often find themselves drawn northward along the creek toward Lorimer Park and the Huntingdon Valley address that surrounds it.
+That natural corridor connects several of Brian's primary service areas geographically and has become a recognizable thread linking multiple communities throughout the region.

 04 Brian's Territory